aasmal97/create-react-app-env/README.md

 ## How this action works
 1. First, the action parses the secrets object, and filters out any secrets that do not match the REACT_APP prefix.
 2. After, the action creates a `.env` file (or a `prefix.env` if a `ENV_FILE_NAME` was specified) in the current working directory of the runner.
-3. Then, the action moves the generated file to the custom destination path provided by the user, OR recursively searches up from the current working directory, to find the **NEAREST** `package.json` file.
+3. Then, the action moves the generated file to the custom destination path provided by the user, OR recursively searches up from the current working directory, to find the **NEAREST** `package.json` file, and moves the `.env` file to it's same directory.
 4. Once the action confirms the move, the runner exits, and if no error is present, continues to the next step

 ## How to Use: